-Someone who is not multiple or median.
+Someone who is not plural.

 1) A literal bond between souls, akin to the concept of soulmates or twin flames.
 2) An external entity with which someone has a mental connection, usually fictional.
 Can range from being a 'muse' to an actual headmate.
 This version is typically distinguished by spelling it SoulBond, or simply calling it 'SB'.